Is your legacy infrastructure protected against unplanned downtime?

 Administrative CapabilitiesStrong administrative capabilities.Excellent administrative capabilities, easy installation, and administration.

-What is Solaris Operating System?
+What is the Solaris Operating System?

 Solaris Operating System Structure